 Cable Car At The O2

 I finally ticked this off my UK bucket list before I went to a concert at the O2 Arena…the Greenwich Peninsula station is literally a 5 minute walk from the venue entrance.
-The Emirates Air Line opened in 2012, stretches 1103 metres and has a highest point of 295ft.
+The IFS Cloud Cable Car opened in 2012 (operating as the Emirates Air Line), stretches 1103 metres and has a highest point of 295ft.

-I used my pay as you go Oyster Card, each single trip cost £3.40, slightly cheaper than the regular cash price of £4.50.
+I used my pay as you go Oyster Card, each single trip cost £5, slightly cheaper than the regular cash price of £6.
 There are touch pads on the ticket machines for Oyster holders, just like on the Underground, so it means you get to skip the line for tickets, yay!
-For a round trip PLUS an inflight guide and entrance to the Emirates Aviation Experience, Oyster holders are charged £8.40 and the regular price is £10.70, these need to be bought from the ticket machines or the ticket office though.
-(You can also use debit cards that have the touch technology, which have the same fees as an Oyster Card).

-The Emirates cable car is weather permitting, it shuts during high winds and lightening storms.
+The IFS Cloud Cable Car is weather permitting, it shuts during high winds and lightening storms.
 Announcements for closures are made over the loud speaker at London Underground stations too.

 Nearest tube station: North Greenwich